-To verify the correctness of your MidasCpp installation it is strongly recommended to run some examples from the test_suite.
-To do this go to test_suite and run ./TEST installshort.
+To verify the correctness of your MidasCpp installation it is strongly recommended to run some examples from the test\suite.
+To do this go to test\suite and run ./TEST installshort.
 This will test the most important parts of MidasCpp in a few seconds.

 For a more elaborate test run ./TEST installlong, but do note this may take hours.
-For a more complete overview of additional test we refer to the info in the test_suite itself.
+For a more complete overview of additional test we refer to the info in the test\suite itself.

 Compilers

 C++

 Name Version Comments

-gcc 7.2 Our default.
+g++ 11.4.0 Our default.

-Clang 6.0 Was tested.

-Clang 7.0 STL does not support all C++17 features needed.
+clang++ 18.1.5 Also tested.

 Fortran

 Name Version Comments

-C 0 Needed for Netlib LAPACK.
+11 4 0 Needed for Netlib LAPACK.

-gfortran 3.x + newer F90 standard required.
+gfortran 11.4.0 F90 standard required.

 Linux/Unix Tools

 Name Version Comments

-CMake 3.9
+CMake 3.27.7

-CATTANCE 3.82

-GNU Make
+GNU Make 4.3

-GNU Make 0.02 The tools below are mainly used for the test and example suite

-The tools below are mainly used for the test and example suite Version 4.2 tested.
+The tools below are mainly used for the test and example suit

-GNU Make bash 4.2 Version 4.2 tested.

-÷ .
+bash 5.1.16

+awk